Create a nature-inspired Easter tablescape with wheatgrass peat pots, beautiful tulip arrangements and more Easter decorations!

 Putting a table setting together for Easter can be cheap and cheerful.
 I always like to mix some old with a bit new in any decorating project to make it both interesting and budget-friendly.
 It’s all about layering and using materials with different textures and tones.

-I topped the napkins with simple peat pots that I filled with wheatgrass from the grocery store.
-Then, I embellished the pots with jute string and a flag I printed out and attached to a chopstick.
+I topped the napkins with small peat pots that I filled with wheatgrass from the grocery store.
+As an option, you could use a regular small flower pot.

-Here’s where you could mix it up a bit and use them as place card holders instead.
 I plan on sending these Easter peat pots home with everyone as a small gift.
 Of course, there are so many peat pot crafts you could do with the leftovers.

 Here’s the Easter printable I created in a soft mint colour that reminds me of spring.